xiaoshan1994/xiaoshan1994.github.io/content/post/wa/gu_RulesFCalc.md

 Waste Electric and Electronic Equipment (WEEE)

-WEEE entering a recycling facility after proper treatment and completion of preliminary activities in accordance with Article 11 of Directive 2012/19/EU of the European Parliament and of the Council (1).
+{{< hl-text blue>}}WEEE entering a recycling facility after proper treatment and completion of preliminary activities{{< /hl-text >}} in accordance with Article 11 of Directive 2012/19/EU of the European Parliament and of the Council (1).

 Batteries